mahmoudhusam/admin-dashboard-mern/README.md

 ### Key Features

-- **Dashboard Layout:** An interactive and responsive dashboard to monitor product and sales data.
+- **Dashboard Layout:** An interactive and responsive dashboard to monitor product, transaction and sales data.
 - **State Management:** Redux Toolkit is utilized for efficient state management across the application.
 - **Material UI:** A comprehensive component library for building the UI.
 - **Nivo Charts:** A charting library for visualizing data with dynamic charts.